 The general principles that govern the content of television programmes also apply to advertising.

 Advertising must not include discrimination based on sex, racial or ethnic origin, nationality, religion or beliefs, disability, age or sexual orientation.
-Radio advertisements for medicinal products and medical treatment are prohibited, as is any form of audiovisual commercial communication for cigarettes and other tobacco products.
+Radio advertisements for medicinal products and medical treatment are prohibited, as is any form of audiovisual commercial communication for cigarettes, other tobacco products, as well as electronic cigarettes and refill bottles.
 Advertising for alcoholic beverages is permitted but is subject to relatively restrictive conditions.

 ALIA particularly monitors advertising for any violent, erotic or pornographic content and to ensure the protection of minors.
 Advertising must not directly exhort minors to buy a product.